Third rail (model rail)

 The use of a third rail in rail transport modelling is a technique that was once applied, in order to facilitate easier wiring.

 Early train sets

-Pre-war train sets from makers such as Hornby were almost entirely O gauge, either clockwork or electric, with the electric sets using a three rail system.
+Pre-war train sets from makers such as Hornby were almost entirely O scale, either clockwork or electric, with the electric sets using a three rail system.
 Both the track and rolling stock were made from pressed, lithographed tinplate, with a few pieces of die-cast zinc or turned brass.
 The third rail was insulated from the tinplate sleepers by insulating fibre washers.

 Post-war, there was a shift from O gauge to half-size scales of HO and OO.
 Improved technology at this time, particularly for moulded plastic components, made two-rail electrification practical.
 Many of the new generation of scenic railway modellers scratch-built their new locomotives for two-rail, although this was far from universally accepted.
 Most of the commercial train set makers continued with three-rail systems for some time.